corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Colony Designation: Ecumenopolis Commercial at 2.4.2
     * Enhanced Trade Districts and Designations at 1.0.2
 * 3.3.5 Update merged mod: "Terraform" to Tomb World at 1.2.3
+* 4.0.0 Update all merged mods for Stellaris version 3.2.2 "Herbert"